nestordemeure/breviarium/data/english.md

 Never commit any crime at your master's behest, for even if you win his gratitude in the moment, he will thereafter view you as a critic, able to do to your master what you readily undertook at his command, a man of faith and virtue for sale.
 At least part from the reward for the deed as soon as it was done.

-Write some letters praising a third party and allow them to be lost and intercepted so they reach that third party.
+Write letters praising a third party, then let them be lost and intercepted so they are found and reach the intended recipient.

 Many judge that what pleases them will also please others; therefore they act accordingly.
 You should instead prudently explore what is pleasing or displeasing to the other person.